 4) Slide the switch labeled Raise to Speak to the ON position.

-If you own a Series 3 watch model or newer, Siri can also talk to you via the built-in speaker.
-You can adjust Siri voice feedback options on your Apple Watch Series 3 by venturing into Settings → General → Siri and use the options underneath the Voice Feedback heading:
+To adjust Siri voice feedback (Series 3 or newer), go to Settings → General → Siri and use the following options underneath the Voice Feedback heading:

-- Control With Silent Mode—Siri will silence all audio feedback when you set the watch to silent.
-Siri will continue to talk to you when the watch is connected to Bluetooth headphones.
+- Control With Silent Mode—Siri goes mum when you set the watch to silent, but continues talking to you when the watch is connected to Bluetooth headphones.